-- 1. All cornice, eave, window & door trim, frieze, skirt, belt, corner and drip boards shall be fiber cement or approved wood composite materials. - 2.
-In locations with exposed rafters, sheathing shall be 1X or 5/4X tongue and groove material in wood, fiber cement, or wood composite.
-Wood rafter tails are permitted. - 3.
-Window and door trim, rake, and frieze trim shall be one piece when trimming doors and windows with integral window frame extensions.
-3" minimum trim 2. width for all street facing facades.
-Picture framing window trim is not allowed. - 4.
-Install all cellulose based exterior trim materials such as 3.
-Miratec or LP SmartSide Trim per manufacturer's written
+- 1. All cornice, eave, window & door trim, frieze, skirt, belt, corner and drip boards shall be fiber cement or approved wood composite materials. - In locations with exposed rafters, sheating shall be WINDOWS & DOORS 1X or 5/4X tongue and groove material in wood, permitted. - 3.
+Window and door trim, rake, and frieze trim shall be one piece when trimming doors and windows with 2. integral window frame extensions. - Install all cellulose based exterior trim materials such as Miratec or LP SmartSide Trim per manufacturer's written specifications and installation instruction as well as best

-- specifications and installation instruction as well as best industry standards. - 5.
-Roof systems or entrance roofs with beams supported by brackets shall be made from 4X or 6X material.
-Laminated 2X materials shall not be permitted for use on exterior exposed beams or brackets. - 6.
-The ARB may require the enclosure of space under exposed exterior stairs with lattice, hog fencing, or other materials. - 7.
-Wrapped exterior trim around porch columns and newel posts shall have full pieces facing the street, butt joints facing the street shall not be permitted.
+- industry standards. - Roof systems or entrance roofs with beams supported by brackets shall be made from 4X or 6X material.
+Laminated 2X materials shall not be permitted for use on exterior exposed beams or brackets. - The ARB may require the enclosure of space under exposed exterior stairs with lattice, hog fencing, or other materials. - Wrapped exterior trim around porch columns and newel posts shall have full pieces facing the street, butt joints facing the street shall not be permitted.
 Mitered joints are encouraged. - 8.
-The bottom of the garage skirt board shall not be more than 8 inches above the highest adjacent grade plane. - 9.
-Brick jack arches are encouraged and shall be built with gauged brick where all lines in the jack arch slope to a single center point.
+The bottom of the garage skirt board shall not be more than 8 inches above the highest adjacent grade plane. - Brick jack arches are encouraged and shall be built with gauged brick where all lines in the jack arch slope to a single center point.
 If soldier course lintels must be used, ensure the coursing overlaps the opening.